310mc/https-310mc.github.io-tl/source/_posts/wedding_march/minitalk/chiaki_2.md

 {% img /img/es/eventstory/weddingmarch/minitalk_chiaki2_2.jpg %}

 {% bubble Chiaki v2 %}
-Oh yeah, you're joining us for the recording at Kyoto, right?
+Oh yeah, you're joining us for the filming at Kyoto, right?

-I don't think we'll be able to be there for very long, but since it's a wonderful opportunity to see the city, let's make sure to enjoy Kyoto! ☆
+I don't think we'll be there for very long, but since it's a wonderful opportunity to see the city, let's make sure to enjoy Kyoto! ☆

 Is there anything you'd like to see or try in the city?
 {% endbubble %}